Franklin Pierce rail accident: Effect on presidency

 Both Franklin and Jane were visibly affected by the accident.
 Pierce was described as being emotionally drained when his presidency began, while Jane was so distraught from the event that she did not attend the presidential inauguration, nor was she able to attend Benjamin's burial in Concord.
 In a personal letter, Franklin Pierce wrote that the accident had left him crushed, but he still felt an obligation to pursue his duties as the president.
 With the incoming First Lady not present at the inauguration, and Pierce's vice-president William R. King also unable to attend due to tuberculosis, the inaugural ball was canceled.

-Jane Pierce, raised a Puritan, believed that the accident was a punishment from God as a result of Franklin Pierce continuing his political aspirations against her wishes.
+Pierce alluded to the impact the incident had on him in his inaugural address by saying:My Countrymen: It is a relief to feel that no heart but my own can know the personal regret and bitter sorrow over which I have been borne to a position so suitable for others rather than desirable for myself.Jane Pierce, raised a Puritan, believed that the accident was a punishment from God as a result of Franklin Pierce continuing his political aspirations against her wishes.
 Franklin Pierce also believed that the accident was a form of punishment from God so he refused to use a Bible when giving his oath of office.

 When Jane Pierce finally moved into the White House, she spent a majority of her husband's presidency grieving and hiding upstairs.
 She allegedly wore all black for the rest of her life, spent time sending letters to her deceased son, Benjamin, and even held séances in an effort to communicate with him.

+President Pierce, despite the grave tragedy did ride on a train at least once more in his life.
+It was written in Benjamin Perley's book that:in 1855, the Orange and Alexandria Railroad was completed to Culpepper Court-House, Virginia, John S. Barbour, president of the road, invited a number of gentlemen to inspect it and partake of a barbecue.
+President Pierce, Mr. Bodisco, the Russian Minister, and other distinguished officials were of the invited guests.
+The party went to Alexandria by steamer, and on landing there found a train awaiting them, with a baggage-car fitted up as a lunch room.
+The President was in excellent spirits, and when the excursionists reached the place where the barbecue was held, he enjoyed a succession of anecdotes told by the best story tellers of the party.

 It is believed that this accident, as well as the death of his wife Jane in 1863, accelerated Pierce's drinking habits.
 Pierce died of cirrhosis of the liver in 1869, aged 64.